Complete Island Guide to The Canary Islands: How to Explore

 Hike the Jinema Trail: This trail starts at the Candelaria Church and ends at the Caridad Shrine.
 This trekking route traverses the Northern section of the island and takes you to the high point on the island Mirador de Jinama.

-Visit the Wind Trees – Juniper trees (Sabine Trees) that have been shaped by the strong and constant trade winds blowing.
+Visit the Wind Trees: Juniper trees (Sabine Trees) that have been shaped by the strong and constant trade winds blowing.

-Swim in the Natural Pools – My favorite is La Caleta located on the coast and Charco Azul which is a sea cavern and swimming hole.
+Swim in the Natural Pools: My favorite is La Caleta located on the coast and Charco Azul which is a sea cavern and swimming hole.

-La Restinga: A coastal community on the Southern End of the island.
+• La Restinga: A coastal community on the Southern End of the island

-La Caleta: Small town with some rental apartments and small hotels
+• La Caleta: Small town with some rental apartments and small hotels

-La Frontera: Nestled on the Northwest side of the island this area is at one with nature and separated from the rest of the island by a gigantic natural wall.
+• La Frontera: Nestled on the Northwest side of the island this area is at one with nature and separated from the rest of the island by a gigantic natural wall

-Try the Punta Grande Hotel: Nicknamed the smallest hotel in the world, perched atop the seawall, with a fantastic Spa.
-Or the Hotel Ida Inés which Overlooking the mountains and Coast this property has a rooftop pool for evening swims.
+• Punta Grande Hotel: Nicknamed the smallest hotel in the world, perched atop the seawall, with a fantastic spa

 Lanzarote

-Located just Northeast of Fuerteventura, Lanzarote could not be more different than it’s sandy neighbor.
-Nicknamed the island of 1000 volcanoes, Lanzarote is covered in both volcanoes and desert with some of the world’s most unique wine vineyards and some of the most unique underwater tunnels you’ll ever find.
 This is a place unlike any other on earth.
-Some parts of it may resemble the Big island of Hawai’i while others look like the planet of Mars.
+Some parts of it may resemble the Big island of Hawai’i, while others say it looks like the planet of Mars.
 It is both alien and beautiful with unmatched landscapes and things to do.
-Hike volcanoes, relax at the beach, sip local wines, scuba dive and so much more.
-On Lanzarote I stayed in a town called Arrecife, right on the water in the main port town with a vibrant marina filled with restaurants.
+Hike volcanoes, relax at the beach, sip local wines, scuba dive and so much more while you make the most of this guide to the Canary Islands.
+On Lanzarote, I stayed in a town called Arrecife, right on the water in the main port town with a vibrant marina filled with restaurants.

-Things to do:
+Things to Do on Lanzarote

-Wine Tasting at La Geria.
-A UNESCO Biosphere reserve, it is one of the worlds most unique wine growing regions, where wine is grown in the volcanic soil, in circular rings made of lava rocks very similar to the island of Pico in the Azores.
+Wine Tasting at La Geria: A UNESCO Biosphere reserve, it is one of the worlds most unique wine growing regions, where wine is grown in the volcanic soil, in circular rings made of lava rocks very similar to the island of Pico in the Azores.

-Timinfaya National Park : Home to more than 800 volcanoes, in the 1700s volcanoes erupted constantly for 6 years.
+Timinfaya National Park: Home to more than 800 volcanoes, in the 1700s volcanoes erupted constantly for 6 years.
 The landscape is like a moonscape, eerie and black in many places.
 Hike around the park visiting Caldera Blanca, Charco de Los Circlos, and fire mountain, or hop on a camel to explore more of the volcanic landscape.

-Lanzaloe, is an aloe vera farm where you can visit the fields and sample the products.
+Lanzaloe Aloe Farm: This is an aloe vera farm where you can visit the fields and sample the products.
 If you are out for the day with young children, they’ll enjoy a visit to Pardelas Park, where little ones can pet and feed a variety of animals.

-Where to Stay
+Where to Stay on Lanzarote

 La Palma